Support » Pololu Zumo Shield for Arduino User’s Guide » 2. Assembly »

 - Cut two of the included jumper wires in half to form four segments, and trim off the ends that are covered in adhesive (the adhesive could interfere with making a good electrical connection to the motor).
 These wire segments will be used as motor leads.

-- Solder a pair of leads to each motor.
+- Solder a pair of leads to each motor in the orientation described below.
 You might find it helpful to make a small bend at the tip of each lead to hook into the hole in the motor lead tab to hold it in place for soldering.
 Warning: holding the soldering iron against the motor lead for more than a few seconds can start to damage the motor brushes, so try to be reasonably quick/efficient with this soldering; if the first attempt does not go well, remove the soldering iron and let the motor cool for a few seconds before trying again.

 - Place the motors into the channel in the front of the chassis, aligning the gearbox with the grooves in the channel.
 The front plate of the gearbox should be even with the edge of the chassis.